tretton37/open-source/github-guide.md

 ## Leveling up your GitHub profile

-As you can see in the profile example at the top it has a README.md file on the GitHub profile.
-It contains some information, some links, and some nice visualizations about various projects and contributions.
-Let me show you how to replicate that.
+You can actually do a lot with the front page of your github profile (see two examples below).
+You do this by adding a README.md file to your profile page.
+Follow these steps to do so:

 ### 1. Create the repository for the README